inkyblackness/ss-specs/media/moviChunks.md

 As a rough guideline, the frame-specific bit-stream provides index values into the control word dictionary.
 According to the type of the control word, the current tile is coloured either directly, or with the additional help of the mask-stream and palette lookup list.

 A note on the bit-stream: Reading from this stream does not automatically advance the current position.
-Advancing the bit-stream is a separate operation, which may advance with a smaller number of bits than previously read.
-This causes re-use of some bits to increase compression.
+Advancing the bit-stream is a separate operation, which may advance with a different number of bits than were previously read.
+This may cause re-use of some bits to increase compression.

 As noted above, the bit- and mask-stream, as well as the palette lookup list, have possible trailing zero values removed in the files.
 When the decoder wants to read beyond their end, they must provide values set to 0.